graphile/crystal/postgraphile/website/postgraphile/enums.md

 ### Other ways

-You can also use the underlying Graphile Engine API to add a new `GraphQLEnumType`.
+You can also use the underlying Graphile Build API to add a new `GraphQLEnumType`.